#1.Epson SureColor P800 Giclee Printer

 The Canon imagePROGRAF PRO-1000 is certainly the smaller cousin of the PRO-4000 we reviewed above.
 But don’t let the big guy steal its thunder – this printer has its own perks.
-We think this printer splits the difference between being an archival printer and a relaly high end desktop printer.
-It comes with the same 11 color Chroma Optimiser ink system found in all imagePROGRAF printers.
+We think this printer splits the difference between being an archival printer and a really high-end desktop printer.
+It comes with the same 11-color Chroma Optimiser ink system found in all imagePROGRAF printers.

-In terms of specs, this printer can print up to a maximum size up to 17” x 22” and has nice anti clogging technology.
-And with its air feeding system, you guarantee that ink placement will be perfect.
+In terms of specs, this printer can print up to a maximum size of 17” x 22” and has nice anti-clogging technology.
+And with its air-feeding system, you guarantee that ink placement will be perfect.
 Furthermore, we just want to point out that it is also a nice workhorse desktop printer as it is able to print with high quality at very high speeds.